Electricity + Abrasive Costs

 Compare the price!

-You can buy a three-pound bag of our polished stones mixtures for an average cost of under $9 per pound.
-And, if you buy some of our bulk tumbled stones you can get them for less than $7 per pound.
-You probably can't make them for that price, once you consider the cost of electricity and abrasives (in the tables at left) plus the cost of rough rock and the tumbler itself.
+You can buy a three-pound bag of our polished stones mixtures for an average cost of under $14 per pound.
+And, if you buy some of our bulk tumbled stones you can get them for about $12 per pound.
+You probably can't make them for that price, once you consider the cost of electricity and abrasives (in the tables on this page) plus the cost of rough rock and the tumbler itself.

 |